bbglab/oncodrivefml/README.rst

 The first time that you run OncodriveFML it will download the genome reference from our servers.
-By default the downloaded datasets go to ``~/.bgdata`` if you want to move this datasets to another folder you have to define the system environment variable BGDATA_LOCAL with an export command.
+By default the downloaded datasets go to ``~/.bgdata`` if you want to move these datasets to another folder you have to define the system environment variable BGDATA_LOCAL with an export command.

 The following command will show you the command help::